h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 ## Travel

 - **The Thousand Dollar Challenge** - The challenge was to around south east asia, for a month in less than 1000 dollars.
-The amount includes five visas, airtickets, insurance from Kolkata and every other expenditure that I made for the trip.
+The amount includes five visas, air tickets, insurance from Kolkata and every other expenditure that I made for the trip.
 Did it in just under $900.
-Maybe this inspired routerush.
+Maybe this inspired RouteRush.